tmt514/CSCI2244Fall23/site/docs/week1/lec01.md

-# Lecture 1 - From Randomness To Probability Theory
+# Lecture 1 - From Uncertainty To Probability Theory

 ## Readings